jenkinsci/multiple-scms-plugin/README.md

 -   Fix SCM polling ([JENKINS-25253](https://issues.jenkins-ci.org/browse/JENKINS-25253))
--   Export environment variables from each SCM, instead of using only the variables from the lasst SCM ([JENKINS-30709](https://issues.jenkins-ci.org/browse/JENKINS-30709))
+-   Export environment variables from each SCM, instead of using only the variables from the last SCM ([JENKINS-30709](https://issues.jenkins-ci.org/browse/JENKINS-30709))
 -   Fix repository browser